Hyundai to export India-made Creta to cash in on SUV demand

 The company said it was waiting for more clarity on the land acquisition bill, the roll out of a single, nationwide tax and new labour reforms before making a decision on a new plant.

-The compact SUV will be priced from 860,000 rupees ($13,535) for the petrol variant in New Delhi -- similar to rivals Renault (RENA.PA) and utility vehicle market leader Mahindra & Mahindra Ltd (MAHM.NS).
+The compact SUV will be priced from 860,000 rupees ($13,535) for the petrol variant in New Delhi -- similar to rivals Renault and utility vehicle market leader Mahindra & Mahindra Ltd.